top of page

 The C30Ts were so good at their ‘jobs’, that some survived in service until 1972.

 3001 remained a working locomotive in heritage service until 1996.
-It has recently undergone a three-year restoration and will form part of THNSW’s operational heritage train fleet from March 2023.
+It has recently undergone a three-year restoration, forming part of THNSW’s operational heritage train fleet from March 2023.

 LOCOMOTIVe 3526